editaahn/editaahn/README.md

 ## Hi!
 I'm Rita.

-I am an IT professional with three years of experience as a front-end developer and four and a half years as a product manager.
+I am an IT professional with four years of experience as a front-end developer and four and a half years as a product manager.
 My passion lies in optimizing website performance and enhancing user experience.
 Currently, I am delving into the world of cryptocurrency, eager to explore its possibilities.

 ### Work Experience
   - 2023.10 ~ Keplr (front-end developer)